KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog2.md

              }
            ]
          }
+   - Change "name" to the name of the destination bucket, change the arn to the destination bucket's ARN, and change the key the the name of        whatever asset you add the the folder,
    - Save the JSON, then test the event to verify proper functioning.
 Successful execution will read:

             {